West Virginia Route 39

-West Virginia Route 39 is an east–west state highway in West Virginia.
+West Virginia Route 39 (WV 39) is an east–west state highway in West Virginia.
 The western terminus of the route is at U.S. Route 60 and West Virginia Route 16 in Gauley Bridge.
 The eastern terminus is at the Virginia state line 4 mi east of Minnehaha Springs, where WV 39 continues east into Virginia as State Route 39.